-This information then needs to be gathered and translated into usable and useful material, and so starting with the your site analyse (point 01), overlay the key features and elements such as the site boundary, typography, existing and neighbouring buildings, trees and vegetation, and solar orientation and paths, onto a site plan.
+This information then needs to be gathered and translated into usable and useful material, and so starting with the your site analyze (point 01), overlay the key features and elements such as the site boundary, typography, existing and neighboring buildings, trees and vegetation, and solar orientation and paths, onto a site plan.

-…In a “real” scenario this is strongly dependant on the clients available budget.
+…In a “real” scenario this is strongly dependent on the clients available budget.

-The arrangement of your programme should be influenced by the other categories, and as an example may be based on life style (project narrative), seasons (site analysis), and use (building typology).
+The arrangement of your program should be influenced by the other categories, and as an example may be based on life style (project narrative), seasons (site analysis), and use (building typology).

 These can then be translated into public and private spaces / served and served / utiliertaran and living spaces.